 CASA in the Heart of Texas helps keep youth in foster care safe

-About 1,700 - 2,000 children and youth are reported as missing from foster care in any given year according to an annual report from the Department of Family and Protective Services (DFPS).
-In many cases, “missing” in reality means that they have run away.
+Data released by the Department of Family and Protective Services (DFPS) reports that during Fiscal Year 2020, a total of 2,229 unique children and youth were reported as missing from foster care at some point during the year.
+In many cases, “missing” means that they have run away.
 Running away from foster care puts youth at risk of many dangers, including abduction, physical harm, exploitation, homelessness, substance use and more.

 Some of the reasons youth give most frequently for running away according to DFPS are anger at the foster care system, dissatisfaction with rules of their placement, desire to be on their own and wanting to see their family.
 They are also more likely to run away from highly restrictive placements, such as residential treatment centers, emergency shelters and therapeutic foster care.

-Court Appointed Special Advocate (CASA) volunteers are members of the community who are trained and appointed by judges to advocate in court for children in the child welfare system.
-They get to know the children/youth and everyone involved in their lives, such as their parents, family, foster parents, teachers and therapists, so that they can make informed recommendations to the Court in their best interest.
+CASA volunteer Advocates (Court Appointed Special Advocates) are members of the community who are trained and appointed by judges to advocate in court for children in the child welfare system.
+They get to know the children, and everyone involved in their lives, such as their parents, family, foster parents, teachers, and therapists, so that they can make informed recommendations to the Court in their best interest.
 They also work to make sure children can safely stay connected to their families and are surrounded by a network of supportive, caring adults.

 “No child wants to be in foster care.
 Too often, they’re placed far away from everyone and everything they know.
 We want to be there for these children and make sure they are connected to the services and support they need,” said Wells.
-“By making sure these children’s voices are heard, our CASA volunteers can build trust with them and help reduce the likelihood of risky behaviors.”
+“By making sure these children’s voices are heard, volunteer Advocates through CASA can build trust with them and help reduce the risk of risky behaviors.”

-Children who have a CASA volunteer are likely to receive more services while they are in the custody of the state, creating a bigger support structure for the child.
-Teenagers who have a CASA volunteer to support them are less likely to run away while in foster care.
+Children who have a CASA volunteer Advocate are more likely to receive more services while they are in the custody of the state, creating a bigger support structure for the child.
+Teenagers who have a CASA volunteer Advocate to support them are less likely to run away while in foster care.

-“The caring adult relationship CASA volunteers provide is critical to helping youth in foster care stay safe and avoid homelessness, teen pregnancy, unemployment, substance use and more,” said Wells.
-“By advocating for them and making sure they have the resources and support they need, we can help fill the gap that drives these kids to leave in the first place.”
+“The caring adult relationship our Advocates provide is critical to helping youth in foster care stay safe and avoid homelessness, teen pregnancy, unemployment, substance use and more,” said Wells.
+“By advocating for them and making sure they have the resources and support they need, we can help fill the gap that drives these children and youth to leave in the first place.”